dhalperi/restlet-testing/README.md

 ```
 INFO: 2013-02-15  14:54:01	0:0:0:0:0:0:0:1	-	-	8080	POST	/echo	-	200	1024	1024	3	http://localhost:8080	curl/7.29.0	-
 ```
-showing that it took about 3 us (I think the units are us) to process.
+showing that it took about 3 ms to process.

 Now try with 1025 bytes: